ember-learn/ember-blog/content/core-team-meeting-minutes-2014-01-31.md

 * [Use `QUnit.module` instead of `module`.](https://github.com/emberjs/ember.js/pull/3838)

-    Let's just confirm what to use as a prefix.
+    Let's confirm what to use as a prefix.
 Is `QUnit.module` OK, or should we create our own (perhaps `EmberDev.module` or something)?

     resolution: "Go"